JoostHouben/Euwe-chess-engine/README.md

 only external dependencies are:

  - GTest for unit testing.
- - The Windows API for colored console output.
+ - System APIs (Windows/POSIX) for colored console output.

 ### Build instructions